 Cases of interest:

-- Re S UKSC 10 in which the Supreme Court reconsidered Article 13 (b) of the Hague Convention in relation to psychiatric issues raised as a defence to summary return.
-Nick conducted this case on his own at first instance and in the Court of Appeal (where he appeared against James Turner QC from 1kbw).
-In the Supreme Court, Nick was led by Anthony Kirk QC from 1kbw.
+Acting for the respondent in the appeal against the decision of the Court of Appeal in S v C EWCA Civ 1385.
+The Supreme Court reconsidered Article 13 (b) of the Hague Convention in relation to psychiatric issues raised as a defence to summary return.
+Having conducted this case on his own at first instance and in the Court of Appeal Nick was led by Anthony Kirk QC from 1kbw, against James Turner QC, also from 1kbw.

 - Encyclopedia of Financial Provision in Family Matters, Wildblood & Eaton (Sweet & Maxwell)